lewisfromlewis/Windows-setup/README.md

 Setup linux subsystem Ubuntu.
 Except maybe go easy on this step which possibly destroyed the last one.

+Install the java jdk.
+Stick to 8 for now to avoid LibreOffice conflicts.

 Install [Zotero](https://www.zotero.org/), make sure to set the linked attachment base directory (Edit - Preferences - Advanced - Files and Folders to allow documents to open from the citation library.

 Install [Microsoft R Open](https://mran.microsoft.com/download/).